Repetitive Strain Injuries

 - Pain which causes a lack of endurance or weakness

 This article is not intended to serve as, or as a replacement for, legal or medical advice.
-If you have developed a repetitive strain injury such as carpal tunnel syndrome while at work, contact the Raleigh workers’ compensation lawyer of Law Office of Sam Scudder at (252) 222-0227.
+If you have developed a repetitive strain injury such as carpal tunnel syndrome while at work, contact the Morehead City workers’ compensation lawyer of Law Office of Sam Scudder at (252) 222-0227.